-How I went from helping patients in a small community to helping patients all over the world.
+How I went from helping people in a small community to helping people like you all over the world.

 Before there was a business and a podcast.
 Before there was helping and educating nurses, providers and patients… there was a non-satisfied-pharmacist girl.